-- 5.1 Licensees shall enter into a written contractual arrangement with cloud service providers regarding the cloud computing services being acquired.
-The written contractual arrangement shall contain relevant clauses pertaining to the cloud computing services, including: - a clear definition of the roles and responsibilities of the licensee and the cloud service provider, including the incident management process and dispute resolution process; - ii. the obligation of the cloud service provider to provide adequate information and access to data storage to the licensee, including in the event of changes in the location where the data is being stored or processed, or any change in the contractual arrangements; - iii. the obligation of the cloud service provider to provide a reasonable notice in the event of changes in location where the data is being stored or processed or any change in the contractual arrangements; - iv. the right of the licensee to terminate the contractual arrangements where, interalia, the licensee has concerns about the cloud service provider and the post exit strategy is agreed upon; and in this respect, the obligation to ensure that there is a smooth exit and transition to a new cloud service provider or the licensee itself; and - v. the arrangements to ensure compliance with the relevant laws and regulations of Mauritius. - 5.2 The cloud service providers may subcontract their services to another service provider.
-The licensees shall, in that respect, ensure that:
+- 5.1 Licensees shall enter into a written contractual arrangement with the selected cloud service provider/s regarding the cloud computing services being acquired.
+The written contractual arrangement shall contain relevant clauses pertaining to the cloud computing services, including: - a clear definition of the roles and responsibilities of the licensee and the cloud service provider, including the incident management process and dispute resolution process; - the obligation of the cloud service provider to provide adequate information and access to data storage to the licensee, including in the event of changes in the location where the data is being stored or processed, or any change in the contractual arrangements; - iii. the obligation of the cloud service provider to provide a reasonable notice in the event of change/s in location where the data is being stored or processed or any change in the contractual arrangements;

-- the cloud service provider informs them within an adequate notice period on any new material subcontracting agreements or any changes in the existing arrangements; and - ii. the subcontractor is subject to appropriate due diligence, controls, and information security requirements that are relevant to the nature and underlying risks to the use of its services. - 5.3 Notwithstanding any provisions of the sub-contracting agreement, the cloud service providers shall retain full legal liability for the cloud computing services acquired by the licensee.
+- iv. the right of the licensee to terminate the contractual arrangements where, inter-alia, the licensee has concerns about the cloud service provider and the post exit strategy is agreed upon; and in this respect, the obligation to ensure that there is a smooth exit and transition to a new cloud service provider or the licensee itself; and - v. the arrangements in place to ensure compliance at all times with the relevant laws and regulations of Mauritius. - 5.2 The cloud service providers may subcontract their services to another service provider.
+The licensees shall, in that respect, ensure that: - i. the cloud service provider informs them within a reasonable notice period on any new material subcontracting agreements or any changes in the existing arrangements; and - ii. the subcontractor is subject to appropriate due diligence, controls, and information security requirements that are relevant to the nature and underlying risks to the use of its services. - 5.3 Notwithstanding any provision of the sub-contracting agreement, the cloud service providers shall retain full legal liability for the cloud computing services acquired by the licensee.